Sanglorian/orcus/Orcus Classes and Powers - current.md

 Reaper multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Ranger group (e.g. Reaper), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Reaper class, or if you already have a secondary class.

-**Spirit's Mantle (Level 1):** You belong to the Ranger group and the Reaper class (along with any other groups and classes that you belong to), with Reaper becoming your "secondary class".
+**Spirit's Mantle (Level 1):** You belong to the Reaper class (along with any other classes that you belong to), with Reaper becoming your "secondary class".
 You gain the following benefits:

 * Once per day, you can use a Spirit Entreaty power.